ostreedev/ostree/docs/formats.md

 to locate one.
 Suppose a client wants to retrieve commit `${new}` while currently running `${current}`.

-The first thing to understand is that in order to save space, these two commits are "modified base64" - the `/` character is replaced with `_`.
+In order to save space, these two commits are "modified base64" - the `/` character is replaced with `_`.

-Like the commit objects, a "prefix directory" is used to make management easier for filesystem tools
+Like the commit objects, a "prefix directory" is used to make management easier for filesystem tools.

 A delta is named `$(mbase64 $from)-$(mbase64 $to)`, for example `GpTyZaVut2jXFPWnO4LJiKEdRTvOw_mFUCtIKW1NIX0-L8f+VVDkEBKNc1Ncd+mDUrSVR4EyybQGCkuKtkDnTwk`,